microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/insights-used.md

 ---
 title: "usedInsight resource type"
 description: "An insight representing documents used by a specific user.
-The insights returns the most relevant documents that a user viewed or accessed."
+The insights returns the most relevant documents that a user viewed or modified."
 author: "simonhult"
 localization_priority: Normal
 ms.prod: "insights"